Engee documentation

 To use this parameter, set the Orifice geometry parameter to Rectangular slot.

-Maximum travel (stroke) of the spool.
-This value defines the upper limit of travel to ensure that the modelling is adequate (physical).
+The maximum movement (stroke) of the spool.
+This value determines the upper limit of displacement to ensure the adequacy (physicality) of the simulation.

 Dependencies